Get a Smaller Waist by Working Your Obliques

 Depending on your level of fitness, you can modify the plank position to make it easier or more challenging.
 Mark Sisson describes four levels of mastery in the plank progression.
 I am at level 2, the forearm/knee plank.
-If you don’t know how to do a plank then read how to do a proper plank within my article on Transversus Abdominis Planks for a Smaller Waist.

 To do the forearm/knee plank, assume the plank position.
 Tighten your abs using the isometric contraction technique and tighten your glutes.
 You should really feel your muscles contract.
 Then roll over onto your knees and forearm.
 Keep your elbow directly beneath your shoulder.
 Arch your body slightly in an arc toward the sky.
 Hold this position for 30 seconds to 2-1/2-minutes.
 This will work the obliques on both sides; one is pulling and the other is pushing.
 Then switch sides and repeat.

 I follow Mark's set of plank - side plank - side plank.
 I do five of these sets at my current level of fitness, which is beginner.
 I follow up my planks with the Foot 2 Foot Crunch.

 Foot 2 Foot Crunch

 Passion4Profession states that completely isolating the lateral section of our abdomen is no easy task.
 However, the Foot 2 Foot Crunch exercise has been expressly formulated to stimulate the lateral muscles of the abdominal wall as much as possible.
 They claim that the Foot 2 Foot Crunch is one of the best exercises to train the oblique abdominal muscles.